Good Nutrition and Fad Diets

 Now, don’t give up hope – you can tone the areas you want that have gotten flabby

 Number Two: Sugar is not only bad for you, it is addicting.
 Yes, Addicting.
-Why do you think that if you have that piece of candy at 3pm you want it the next day ?
-Funny how you can almost set your clock at the time you’ll start to crave that candy.
+Why do you think that if you have that piece of candy at 3pm you want it the next day?
+Funny how you can almost set your clock when you’ll start to crave that candy.
 Guess what time – yup – 3pm.
 Dr. Mercola wrote an article on just how addicting sugar can be that you’ll want to read.

 Sure, sugar tastes good and gives you energy, but what happens an hour later when you begin feeling tired and want another piece of candy.
 That’s a vicious cycle.